 As CSO, Caroline leads the Security, Community, and People teams at Cobalt.
 She brings a proven background in communications, cybersecurity, and experience delivering global programs to the role.
 Caroline also hosts the Humans of InfoSec podcast, teaches cybersecurity courses on LinkedIn Learning, and has authored the popular textbook Security Metrics, A Beginner's Guide.

 Anne Marie Zettlemoyer - Business Security Officer | Vice President, Security Engineering at Mastercard

 Anne Marie is a cyber-strategist with over 20 years of experience in eight industries.
 At the intersection of business, security, and analytics, Zettlemoyer has served as a trusted advisor for Fortune 500 companies, government agencies, startups, and think tanks.

 How will your team apply industry best practices and panel insights to get faster, smarter, and stronger and stay ahead of the curve?
-Be sure to register for Cobalt’s virtual SecTalks security conference on Wednesday, October 6 2021, to learn more about the latest in cybersecurity from industry experts.
+Be sure to watch the on-demand event for Cobalt’s virtual SecTalks security conference to learn more about the latest in cybersecurity from industry experts.